One-Language/One/CONTRIBUTING.md

 ### **Then, make a PR**

-Now that you finished the work, don't forget again to run pre-commit.
+Now that you finished the work, don't forget again to run `pre-commit`.
 Create the pull request and use the description to provide context and motivation, as you did in the issue.
 Otherwise, you can mention your PR in the issue that you tried to solve.
 Once a pull request is created, we will verify the code and accept